LeavesLei/activation-code/README.md

 ## Neural networks behave as hash encoders: An empirical study
-This repository contains the code for paper "[Neural networks behave as hash encoders: An empirical study](https://openreview.net/pdf?id=8nXkyH2_s6)" (Under review)
+This repository contains the code for paper "[Neural networks behave as hash encoders: An empirical study](https://openreview.net/pdf?id=8nXkyH2_s6)"

 ### Citation
 ```